clarktrimble/ba-blog/content/blog/stator/index.md

 Sweet scalable action!
 Prometheus is polling `stator` having discovered it via Consul.
-Neither know nothin' about our particular instance (in terms of static config I should say).
+Neither know nothin' about our service (in terms of static config I should say).
 Assuming a production Consul cluster and a couple of beefy Prometheans, many stators can be observed.

+Both Consul and Prometheus are, not surprisingly, ready and willing to send alerts when configured with the appropriate conditions.

 ## Vizualization